notepid/EveWindowManager/README.md

 # Eve Window Manager
 This little program lets you organize your Eve Online game clients when multiboxing.
+You will get best results if you create a separate profile for each client.

 ### Save client positions
 * Start your eve clients and log in characters